-Significant events during July and August 2010
+Significant events during Quarter 3 2010

-On July 15, 2010, ACE reached an agreement with Air Canada with respect to the prepayment terms associated with the Credit Facility whereby, under certain conditions, the applicable percentage payable in respect of a prepayment is reduced from 3.0% to 1.0%.
+On July 15, 2010, ACE reached an agreement with Air Canada with respect to the prepayment terms associated with Air Canada's secured credit facility whereby, under certain conditions, the applicable percentage payable in respect of a prepayment was reduced from 3.0% to 1.0%.
 Air Canada entered into similar agreements with the other lenders who participated in the \$600 million Credit Facility in July 2009.

-On August 3, 2010, Air Canada repaid to ACE its proportionate share of the outstanding debt under the Credit Facility in the amount of \$150 million together with interest and prepayment fees for total proceeds to ACE of \$156 million.
-This prepayment follows the completion of Air Canada's offerings of approximately \$1.1 billion, consisting of two series of senior secured first lien notes and an offering of senior secured second lien notes, which closed on August 3, 2010.
+On August 3, 2010, Air Canada repaid to ACE its share of the outstanding debt under the Credit Facility in the amount of \$150 million together with interest and prepayment fees for total proceeds to ACE of \$156 million.
+This prepayment followed the completion of Air Canada's offerings of approximately \$1.1 billion, consisting of two series of senior secured first lien notes and one series of senior secured second lien notes, which closed on August 3, 2010.